jperdior/cabify-code-challenge/Readme.md

 - In cmd/api there's the main.go file, and the bootstrapping of the server.
 - In kit I created basic interfaces for the command, query and event bus which are common to all the services.
 - In internal/platform there's the infrastructure implementations, the request handlers and the bus in memory implementations using go routines.
-- In internal/use_cases there's the application services.
-- In internal/carpool there's the domain elements needed for the carpooling service.
+- In internal/carpool there's the domain and application services, and the carpool aggregate.

 ### Decisions

 - To avoid the need of a message broker, all buses work in memory with go routines, except the query bus.
-- To avoid the need of a database, I create an instance of carpool in the bootstrapping of the server, and I add it to the context so the same carpool instance is used in all the handlers.
+- To avoid the need of a database, I create an instance of carpool in the bootstrapping of the server and I pass it via dependency injection to the application services/use cases.
 - For the retry journey use case I am aware that there's space for improvement in performance, but as I wanted to respect the arrival order of the waiting groups it's just a loop.
 - On the other side, for the locate and assign journey I created mappings so cars by seats available and groups can be retrieved with a complexity of O(1).
 This should allow the service to work reasonably well with at least 10^4 / 10^5 cars / waiting groups.